The Silent Colosseum, Lucke, June 2026

 The transitioning people of the Roman Empire adopted the catchphrase “the fire” to refer to any activity that they undertook that was directed towards achieving the aim of their ancient suicidal transition.
 The use of the catchphrase may have alluded to the Great Fire of Rome of 64 CE or perhaps the numerous other large fires that occurred when whole towns and villages were burnt to the ground in the numerous classical era wars of transition.

-Sadly, the temple attendants took up the fashion of the era of emphasising a commitment to the ancient transition by adopting a “fiery” body language.
+Sadly, the vast transitioning majority of the Roman Empire would emphasise their commitment to their ancient transition by adopting a “fire” related body language.
 As such, they managed to imply that their faces and bodies were made of pieces of hard carved polished Roman wood that were alight and simply burning away in the fires of the transition.

 As part of their “fiery” body language, the transitioning citizens of the Roman Empire would imply that the parts of their bodies that were inherently rigid- for example their upper and lower arms or their upper and lower legs- as seen separately- were of nature rigid because they were analogously like hard, inflexible, unbending pieces of wood.